Types

 File

-kind of type describes a filesystem file.
+The file kind of type describes a filesystem file.
 When used, extra checks are

 performed to ensure that the file is corresponds to an allowed list of